 Expedited Reinstatement (EXR)

-If your benefits stopped because of your earnings level, you can request to have your benefits reinstated without having to complete a new application.
+If your benefits stopped because of your earnings level, and you are no longer able to work because of your medical condition, or one related to it, you can request to have your benefits reinstated without having to complete a new application.
 While Social Security determines your benefits reinstatement, you are eligible to receive temporary benefits for up to six months.

 Protection from Medical Continuing Disability Reviews (CDR)